 Have There Been Any Cases of Variant CJD in the United States?

-Yes, there have been three cases of variant CJD identified in humans in the United States.
+Yes, there have been four cases of variant CJD identified in humans in the United States.
 The first case-patient was born in the United Kingdom in the late 1970s and lived there until relocating to Florida in 1995.
 Onset of symptoms began in 2001 and the patient died in 2004.